What are the differences between a pressure sensor, transducer, transmitter, and switch?

 Pressure transducers and pressure transmitters are very similar.
 A pressure transducer is an electromechanical device for translating pressure values into voltages across a high-impedance load (5,000 ohms or greater).
 A transmitter on the other hand translates pressure values into currents (generally 4-20 mA) across a low-impedance load.
 In general, transmitters are preferred when sending a signal over relatively long distances (i.e. over thousands of feet).
 Neither of which, however, can change or control pressure.
 These devices are solely for measuring pressure and communicating the output electronically or visually.

-BLOG: How to convert mA into voltage.
+Read more inside this blog: How to convert mA into voltage.

 Pressure Switches